Latte Art Instructor: Microfoam & Pouring Technique

 A pitcher with a narrow, pointed spout gives you more control over the milk stream – ideal for defined patterns.
 Choose the size according to the number of cups; for cappuccino cups, 350–600 ml is often sufficient.

-You can find all interactive tools bundled in our Coffee Tools.
+All interactive tools can be found bundled in our Coffee Tools.